olaide-hok/olaide-hok/README.md

 - 👋 Hi, I’m @olaide-hok
-- 👀 I’m interested in frontend development.
+- 👀 I’m interested in fullstack development.
-- 🌱 I’m currently learning Angular.
+- 🌱 I’m currently learning React.
-- 💞️ I’m looking to collaborate on projects that uses Angular.
+- 💞️ I’m looking to collaborate on projects that uses React.
 - 📫 You can reach me via olaidekareem43@yahoo.com

 <!---